klezVirus/Posts/reviews/vulnhub/flick2/readme.md

     });
 ```

 All of your alarms should be ringing now, as that's actually a way to implement command execution.
-So it seems that in order to execute the command it's necessary to issue a HTTP GET REQUEST using an URL in the form `/do/cmd/$base64_encoded_command` where `/do` is the prefix given in the group definition.
+So, it seems that in order to execute the command it's necessary to issue a HTTP GET REQUEST using an URL in the form `/do/cmd/$base64_encoded_command` where `/do` is the prefix given in the group definition.

 Ok, that's really fantastic.
 But is that all?
 If we take a deeper look, we can see that in order to make our command execute, we should first authenticate against the API: